bubble weed with air-filled floats keeping it in the current

 Not Threatened

-The one that looks like it is wearing floaties has fronds that are made of chains of small, round, air-filled beads, like a string of green or brown pearls.
-Each bead is a hollow, watertight chamber, filled with air.
-The beads are connected end to end, forming branching chains that can be up to 20 centimetres long.
+It wears floaties.
+Bubble weed looks like it is wearing floaties.
+It has fronds that are made of chains of small, round, air-filled beads.
+Like a string of green or brown pearls.
+Each bead is a hollow, watertight chamber.
+Filled with air.
+The beads are connected end to end.
+Forming branching chains that can be up to 20 centimetres long.
 The whole plant looks like a piece of seaweed that has swallowed a bunch of marbles.
-It is the alga of the bubbly surface, the one that floats on the tide.
+It is the alga of the bubbly surface.
+The one that floats on the tide.
 What makes it special is the bubbles.
-The air-filled beads keep the bubble weed afloat, lifting its fronds up toward the light.
-They also act as shock absorbers, protecting the plant from the pounding of the waves.
-When the tide goes out, the beads deflate slightly, and the plant collapses into a wet, squishy mat on the rocks.
-When the tide comes back in, the beads reinflate, and the plant floats back up.
-It is the alga of the tide cycle, the one that changes shape with the water.
+The air-filled beads keep the bubble weed afloat.
+Lifting its fronds up toward the light.
+They also act as shock absorbers.
+Protecting the plant from the pounding of the waves.
+When the tide goes out, the beads deflate slightly.
+And the plant collapses into a wet, squishy mat on the rocks.
+When the tide comes back in, the beads reinflate.
+And the plant floats back up.
+It is the alga of the tide cycle.
+The one that changes shape with the water.
 The bubble weed is a master of the intertidal zone.
-It can survive hours of exposure to the sun and the air at low tide, its beads shrivelling but not dying.
-When the tide returns, it rehydrates within minutes, the beads swelling back to their full, bubbly size.
-It is a survivor of the edge, the place where the land meets the sea, the one that has learned to hold water in its beads.
+It can survive hours of exposure to the sun and the air at low tide.
+Its beads shrivelling but not dying.
+When the tide returns, it rehydrates within minutes.
+The beads swelling back to their full, bubbly size.
+It is a survivor of the edge.
+The place where the land meets the sea.
+The one that has learned to hold water in its beads.
 Biologically, the bubble weed is a brown alga.
 It reproduces by releasing spores from specialised structures on its beads.
-The spores are released during high tide, carried away by the current, and settle on nearby rocks to grow into new plants.
+The spores are released during high tide.
+Carried away by the current.
+And settle on nearby rocks to grow into new plants.
 To walk across a rock platform at low tide is to walk on bubble weed.
-The beads squelch under your feet, popping like bubble wrap.
+The beads squelch under your feet.
+Popping like bubble wrap.
 It is strange, wonderful, and slightly addictive.
-The bubble weed is the seaweed that looks like it is wearing floaties, the bubbly one, the squishy one, the one that pops when you step on it.
+The bubble weed is the seaweed that looks like it is wearing floaties.
+The bubbly one.
+The squishy one.
+The one that pops when you step on it.